 These Oven Roasted Vegetables are a delicious, healthy, and easy side dish.
 The seasoned vegetables have just the right balance of tenderness and crispness.

-This Roasted Vegetable Medley is a colorful complement to beef, chicken, pork, or fish.
+This Oven Roasted Vegetables medley is a colorful complement to beef, chicken, pork, or fish.
 The idea for this recipe came from the Claim Jumper Restaurant.
 I ordered their roasted vegetables and loved them so much, I came up with my own version at home.
 All of my favorite vegetables are included in the Roasted Vegetable Medley recipe.
 You can add or subtract vegetables to your taste.
 There are a few vegetables that don’t roast well, in my opinion, like broccoli and green beans, but most vegetables roast beautifully.
 You can roast broccoli and green beans, they just don’t look as nice when they are served and can get limp and soggy.
 I’ve included my favorites in this recipe, but you can also roast butternut squash, asparagus, eggplant, cauliflower, and brussels sprouts.

 - 2-3 zucchini cut lengthwise into fourths, and then slice into bite size pieces

 - 2-3 yellow squash sliced same as zucchini